 I made my way to the scene of the crime and surveyed the possibilities.
-Her 6 and half year old brother and she made sure i knew that we couldn’t touch it or the mother would reject it (chalk one up for good parenting!).
-It was she who saw a plastic bag (from where to this day i do not know where it came from) and suggested we (or I) could use it! (great troubleshooting skills, chalk up TWO for the parents!).
+She and her six and half-year-old brother, made sure I knew we couldn’t touch it or the mother would reject it (chalk one up for good parenting!).
+My daughter spied a plastic bag (to this day I do not know where it came from) and suggested we, or I, could use it (great troubleshooting skills–chalk up another point for the parents).

-After locating where the nest was, and finding it to be on a very low branch i secured a step ladder and placed it in a good position.
-I took the plastic bag from my daughter and formed it around my hand enough to be able to scoop up the rather large baby bird and with both students eying me I place it back into its nest (probably to see that i didn’t kill it 😦
+After locating where the nest was, and finding it to be on a very low branch, I secured a stepladder and placed it in position.
+I took the plastic bag from my daughter and formed it around my hand enough to be able to scoop up the rather large baby bird.
+With both nursing students eyeballing my every move, I placed it back into its nest.

-So two weeks later and after a weekly inspection the baby robin bird is almost ready to leave the nest.
-We still see momma bird hopping on the lawn beneath the nest from our kitchen window or see her roosting (is that what robins do?) on our roof (perhaps it is just perching) and this lets us know the baby bird is still alive.
-I keep think about God and his love in all of this in several meaningful ways.
-So i will leave you with this thought, “Can you think of any?”
+So two weeks later, after another weekly inspection, the baby robin bird is almost ready to leave the nest.
+We still see momma bird hopping on the lawn beneath the nest from our kitchen window and see her roosting (is that what robins do?) on our roof (perhaps it is just perching) and this lets us know the baby bird is still alive.